-- a) New standards, interpretations and amendments adopted from January 1, 2023: - PAS 1 Presentation of Financial Statements Classification of Liabilities as Current or Non-Current - The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or noncurrent. - Disclosure of Accounting Policies Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure and Initiative Accounting Policies The amendments to PAS 1 require entities to disclose their material accounting policies information rather than their significant accounting policies.
+- New standards and amendments issued and effective from January 1, 2023. - Disclosure of Accounting Policies Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure and Initiative Accounting Policies The amendments to PAS 1 require entities to disclose their material accounting policies information rather than their significant accounting policies.
 The amendments to PFRS Practice Statement 2 provide guidance on how an entity can identify a material accounting policy. - Definition of Accounting Estimates (Amendments to PAS 8 The amendments replace the definition of a change in accounting estimates with a definition of accounting estimates.
-Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty."

-- Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to PAS 12 - the amendments that clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations. - Annual Improvements to PFRS Standards 2018-2020 - o PFRS 1, First-time Adoption of Philippine Financial Reporting Standards
+Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty." - Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to PAS 12 - the amendments that clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations. - International Tax Reform- Pillar Two Model Rules (Amendments to PAS 12) Requires an entity that applies the exception and the requirement to disclose that it has applied the exception immediately upon the issuance of the amendments.